It's a fact that there are now more mobile devices than people worldwide!

-The example above shows how the www.rtecshop.com website we built previously didn't pass the mobile friendly test, but it has now been rebuilt to ensure it will pass and as a result will now be included in the results on mobile searches.
-I.e. the menu / navigation collapses and the content re-shuffles on the page to accommodate the new view port.
-This particular website is responsive, but there are two choices: responsive or adaptive web design.
+The example above shows how the www.rtecshop.com website we built previously didn't pass the mobile-friendly test, but it has now been rebuilt to ensure it will pass and will now be included in the results of mobile searches.
+I.e. the menu/navigation collapses and the content re-shuffles on the page to accommodate the new viewport.
+This website is responsive, but there are two choices: responsive or adaptive web design.

 Responsive web design is pretty much what it sounds like - a website design that responds to the device and size of the screen it's being viewed on.

-Adaptive web design, on the other hand, is literally the creation of different website designs for each type of device.
-Adaptive websites identify the user’sdevice and adjust the website to provide the best outcome for the user.
-This graphic below provides a visual representation:
+On the other hand, adaptive web design is the creation of different website designs for each type of device.
+Adaptive websites identify the user's device and adjust the website to provide the best outcome for the user.
+The graphic below provides a visual representation:

-Adaptive designs are technically more complex, and thus tend to be more expensive than responsive designs.
-However, adaptive sites are known for their ability to offer the optimal experience for each individual with the optimal design for each device.
+Adaptive designs are technically more complex and, thus, tend to be more expensive than responsive designs.
+However, adaptive sites are known for their ability to offer the optimal experience for each individual with the optimal strategy for each device.

-On a very basic implementation level, transitioning an existing desktop site to mobile entails using existing sections of content from the desktop site and organizing them in a mobile-friendly design pattern.
+On a fundamental implementation level, transitioning an existing desktop site to a mobile entails using existing content sections from the desktop site and organizing them in a mobile-friendly design pattern.

-For more information on the technical implementation of a mobile site we recommend heading over to the Google Mobile SEO page here: https://developers.google.com/search/mobile-sites/mobile-seo/ - however our team are happy to provide a quote to convert a website to a mobile-friendly website.
-Don’t look at creating a mobile-friendly site as a challenge - see it as the opportunity it is for your business.
+For more information on the technical implementation of a mobile site, we recommend heading over to the Google Mobile SEO page here: https://developers.google.com/search/mobile-sites/mobile-seo/ - however, our team are happy to provide a quote to convert a website to a mobile-friendly website.
+Don't consider creating a mobile-friendly site a challenge - see it as an opportunity for your business.

 Google Developers - Building a site for mobile devices: